ruinahkoh/phantom_agent_lead_generation/README.md

      ]
     }
     ```
     -SLMs are less prone to hallucinations as compared to LLMs, they are more likely to admit that they do not know

-    -Or a Validator node in the graph to check the plans produced
+Observability:
-- Langsmith for tracking prompts
+    - integrate LangSmith for trace logging and evaluation.

+Guardrails:
-- Guardrails for jailbreak or reducing the risk of hallucinations
+    - for jailbreak or reducing the risk of hallucinations

+Evaluation:
-- Evaluation mechanisms Arize AI (LLM tool calls, search relevance)
+    - Arize AI for tool-call accuracy, LLM as a judge, and search relevance scoring

+### Quickstart
+1. Clone repository
+2. Add a .env file and define your `OPENAI_API_KEY`
+3. Set up a virtual environment and install requirements.txt
+`pip install -r requirements.txt`
+4. Run the application `streamlit run app.py`